 The directors are responsible for the other information.
-The other information comprises the information included in the 54-page document titled "Impumelelo CP Note Programme 1 (RF) Limited Audited Financial Statements for the year ended 31 December 2019" which includes the Directors' Report, the Audit Committee's Report, and the Company Secretary's Certificate as required by the Companies Act of South Africa as well as the Corporate Governance statement.
-The other information does not include the financial statements and our auditor's reports thereon.
+The other information comprises the information included in the 57-page document titled "Impumelelo CP Note Programme 1 (RF) Limited Annual Financial Statements for the year ended 31 December 2021", which includes the Directors' Report as required by the Companies Act of South Africa as well as the Corporate Governance Report.
+The other information does not include the financial statements and our auditor's report thereon.